robotixboy/production_demo_robotix/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README is meant to document to users how to get our app up and running.

-Ruby version
+Currently, our app is up an running on a Ubuntu server using NGINX.

+This was built by: Leo Carten, Charles Cross, Samuel Faucher, and Christopher Costigan

+**Ruby version**

 * Requires ruby version 3.2.2

-Rails version
+**Rails version**

 * Requires rails >= 7.0.8

-Instructions
+**Instructions to test locally**

-1. Download repository.
+1. Clone repository.

 2. Run `rails server` in the directory of the project.

 3. View on `localhost:3000`.

-Database creation

-Database initialization

-How to run the test suite

-Services (job queues, cache servers, search engines, etc.)

-Deployment instructions
+**Database creation**

+* Sqlite3

+**Production Deployment**

+* We are using capistrano and passenger.